The Importance of Dental Home Care

 The procedure should be introduced gradually over a period of time, starting by just placing some toothpaste onto the gums to introduce the taste and texture, then building up to using a toothbrush.
 Following the procedure with a treat reward or praise can help associate the procedure with a pleasant experience.
 Specially formulated enzymatic pet toothpastes should be used, which are flavoured to enhance palatability, and they will not foam in the mouth.
 Human toothpastes contain fluoride which can be harmful if swallowed so should not be used.

 Some dogs and cats just won’t tolerate tooth brushing and it should not become a stressful battle with your pet.
 Alternatives such as dental diets, chews, rinses and water additives can aid in slowing down the build-up of plaque, but are not as effective as manual brushing.

 For many dogs and cats, some form of dental work under a general anaesthetic, such as scaling and polishing, or potentially extractions, are needed at some point later in life, with the incidence of such procedures being greatly reduced if a good dental home care routine has been established through the pet’s life.
 For many owners, often they don’t realise how much a dental issue has affected their pet until after veterinary dental work has been performed and their pet is “like a young pup again”.
 Even at this stage a good dental home care routine can be started to help maintain a healthy mouth.

-Above shows a 12 year old dog’s teeth prior to dental scaling (left) and the same dog following dental scaling (right)!
+Above shows a 12 year old dog’s teeth prior to dental scaling (top) and the same dog following dental scaling (bottom)!